 IU Supplemental Retirement Plans

-- Systematic retirement savings—contributions are made systematically with IU’s payroll schedule.
+- Systematic retirement savings—contributions are made regularly through IU payroll.